kebinpeng/kebinpeng.github.io/_publications/2009-10-01-paper-title-number-1.md

 collection: publications
 category: conferences
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
+;excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2009-10-01
 venue: 'IEEE/CVF conference on computer vision and pattern recognition Workshop'
 slidesurl: 'http://academicpages.github.io/files/slides1.pdf'